Productivity-app-jlss/YURUP-Android/README.md

 * Home Screen - a list of activities the user has been participating.
    * Upon selecting a activity, the user should be able to see the activity details.
 * Create Activity
-   * User will be able to create activities with basic information.
+   * User will be able to create activities with basic information, or join a activity with a join code.
 * Profile Screen
    * Allows user to upload user information.
 * Activity detail Screen.